-The purpose of the Webster Lake TMDL is to establish TP loading targets that, if achieved, will result in consistency with the State of New Hampshire Water Quality criteria Env-Wq 1703.14.
-Water quality that is consistent with state standards is, a priori, expected to protect designated uses.
-AECOM and NHDES prepared this TMDL analysis according to the United States Environmental Protection Agency's (US EPA) protocol for developing nutrient TMDLs (US EPA, 1999).
+The purpose of the Pearly Lake TMDL is to establish a TP loading target that is expected to achieve state water quality criteria and thresholds for DO, chl a and cyanobacteria.
+Water quality that meets these objectives is, a priori, expected to protect designated uses.
+This TMDL analysis was prepared according to the United States Environmental Protection Agency's (US EPA) protocol for developing nutrient TMDLs (US EPA1999).
 The main objectives of this TMDL report include the following:

-- Describe water body, standards and numeric target value; - Describe potential sources and estimate the existing TP loading to the lake; - Estimate the loading capacity; - Allocate the load among sources; - Provide alternate allocation scenarios; - Suggest elements to be included in an implementation plan; - Suggest elements to be included in a monitoring plan; - Provide reasonable assurances that the plans will be acted upon; and - Describe public participation in the TMDL process.
+- Describe water body, standards and numeric target value; - Describe potential sources and estimate the existing TP loading to the lake;

+- Estimate the loading capacity; - Allocate the load among sources; - Provide alternate allocation scenarios; - Suggest elements to be included in an implementation plan; - Suggest elements to be included in a monitoring plan; - Provide reasonable assurances that the plans will be acted upon; and - Describe public participation in the TMDL process.